tkuo-tkuo/Osiris/pages/debug_examples.md

 # Debugging module

-As stated in the Section 5.4, OSIRIS the targeted failure debugging module of Osiris aims to locate the suspicious statements (which is likely to induce non-reproducibility).
-Currently, it will return the line index of the first found suspicious statement.
+The targeted failure debugging module of Osiris aims to locate the suspicious statements.
+Currently, it will return the line number of the firstly found suspicious statement.

 Below examples demonstrate the usage of our debugging module, where source code of notebooks are also provided.